 The following tables summarise and outline the results of the priority analysis carried out by INALCA.
 The topics considered material are those which, according to table 3, received a rating of more than 3.5 among the interviewees and appear in the box at the top right.
-It is on these topics that INALCA has given priority for intervention.
+It is on these topics that INALCA has set its priority of intervention.

-■ Table 4 - Results of the priority analysis
+Table 4 - Results of the priority analysis